ut-amrl/image-feature-comparison/README.md

    ```bash
    apt-get install python-tk
    ```
 1. Opencv3 and Opencv_contrib, compiled from source.
-See [compiling Opencv](opencv.md) for detailed instructions.
+See [this archive](https://github.com/TheCynosure/opencv_3.2.0_archive) for detailed instructions.

 # Building the image-feature-comparison tool: